Notification Settings

 - Set sensible DND hours — respect your team's work-life balance.

-- Review event routing quarterly — too many notifications cause alert fatigue.
+- Review the preferences matrix quarterly — too many notifications cause alert fatigue.
 Only notify for actionable events.

 - Monitor delivery — check notification logs for failed deliveries and troubleshoot connectivity issues.

-Next: Notification Templates — Customize notification message content.
+Next: Notification Templates — Customize notification message content in detail.